askarahodov/xyops/docs/data-structures.md

 | `retry` | Set a maximum number of retries allowed for failed jobs.
 The number of retries should be in a property named `amount`, and optionally the delay between retries should be in a property named `duration`, specified as seconds. |
 | `queue` | Set a maximum number of jobs that may be queued up, if other limits prevent them from running concurrently.
 The number should be in a property named `amount`. |

-## Timing
+## Trigger

-Events are scheduled using one or more timing objects, which can define repeating invocations (hourly, daily, etc.), single-shots on an exact future date/time, and other misc. timing rules such as blackout dates.
+Events are scheduled using one or more trigger objects, which can define repeating invocations (hourly, daily, etc.), single-shots on an exact future date/time, and other misc. rules such as blackout dates.
 Here is an example:

 ```json
 {